 Based on the experiences with these languages, high-level abstractions are now entering mainstream languages for parallel programming.
-In particular, the concept of partitioned global address spaces (PGAS) enables the programmer to use the abstraction of virtual shared-memory, while providing possibilities for co-locating data on specific nodes and thereby tune the parallel execution.
-The most prominent languages in this family are Unified Parallel C (UPC) [16] and Co-Array Fortran [41].
+In particular, the concept of partitioned global address spaces (PGAS) enables the programmer to use the abstraction of virtual shared memory, while providing possibilities for co-locating data on specific nodes and thereby tune the parallel execution.
+The most prominent languages in this family are Unified Parallel C (UPC) [17] and Co-Array Fortran [41].

 Increasingly, these high-level abstractions are also used in main-stream languages to facilitate parallel programming.
-The latest version of the .NET platform, comes with the Task Parallel

-Library [5], which provides a set of parallel patterns, in particular for divide-and-conquer and pipeline parallelism, and some advanced parallel programming constructs such as futures.
-Several languages implemented on top of .NET, including C# and F#, can make direct use of these library functions to introduce parallelism, without extending the language itself.
-Intel's Threading Building Blocks [44], also a collection of parallel patterns, has been successfully used on a range of parallel architectures.
+The latest version of the .NET platform, comes with the Task Parallel Library [6], which provides a set of parallel patterns, in particular for divide-and-conquer and pipeline parallelism, and some advanced parallel programming constructs such as futures.
+Several languages implemented on top of .NET, including C# and F#, can make direct use of these library functions in order to introduce parallelism, without extending the language itself.
+Intel's Task Building Blocks [44], also a collection of parallel patterns, has been successfully used on a range of parallel architectures.

 Crucial for the feasibility of a high-level language approach to parallelism, is an efficient and flexible implementation of basic resource management policies, such as load distribution and scheduling.
 All three Haskell variants used in this paper profit from light-weight threads as managed in the runtime system.
-GpH's runtime system manages work distribution through "sparks", effectively handles to potential parallelism [50].
+GpH's runtime system manages work distribution through "sparks", effectively handles to potential parallelism [49].
 Work represented by one spark can be subsumed by a running thread, effectively achieving lazy task creation [39].
-Par monad's approach builds on the existing mechanisms for thread creation and synchronisation as initially developed for Concurrent Haskell [43].
 Eden's runtime system is more prescriptive in the way it manages the parallelism, which allows for the specification of skeletons implementing specific topologies [27].
+ParMonad's approach builds on the existing mechanisms for thread creation and synchronisation as initially developed for Concurrent Haskell [43].

 Several other systems have taken similar design decision in producing a system for dynamic and adaptive management of parallelism.
 Filaments [33] was an early system focusing on light-weight threads, encouraging an approach of parallelisation that exposes massive amounts of parallelism and deciding at runtime whether or not to exploit specific parallelism, rather than restricting it on application level.
 The Charm++ system [26] builds on top of C++ and provides asynchronous message-driven orchestration together with an adaptive runtime system.
 It has been used on numerous, large-scale applications, for example biomolecular simulations from the domain of molecular dynamics.
-The Cilk system [20] achieved excellent results on physical shared-memory systems, in particular for the FFT application.
+The Cilk system [21] achieved excellent results on physical shared memory systems, in particular for the FFT application.
 Its C and C++ language extensions are now supported both by Intel's Cilk Plus compiler and by GCC 4.7.
-Goldstein's thesis [22] provides a detailed study of different representations of light-weight threads and their impact on parallel performance, e.g. in the context of the TAM system [12].
+Goldstein's thesis [22] provides a detailed study of different representations of light-weight threads and their impact on parallel performance, e.g. in the context of the TAM system [13].